Skip to main content

 Use Logging for Diagnostic Messages, Rather Than print() #

-The built-in print() statement is convenient for adding debugging information, but you should include logging in your scripts and applications.
-Use the logging module in the standard library, or a third-party logging module.
+The built-in print() statement is convenient for adding debugging information, but you should use logging for your scripts and applications.

 Only Use async Where It Makes Sense #